rmazzier/HeuristicsProject/readme.md

 The algorithm terminates after a given time budget, which was set to 10 minutes for this project.

 ## Implementation
 The algorithm was implemented in Python.
-To boost the code performance, I used [Numba](https://numba.pydata.org/), a powerful python package that allows to translate Python functions to optimized machine code at runtime.
+To boost the code performance, I used [Numba](https://numba.pydata.org/), a powerful package that allows to translate Python functions to optimized machine code at runtime.

+All the stochastic parts of the heuristic were implemented using a NumPy random number generator with a fixed seed, to allow for consistent reproducibility.
+To change results, one can simply change the random seed.

 ## Requirements
 To run the project simply install the following Python packages